desecho/inventory-legacy/README.md

 ##Installation instructions

 * Change the following variables in settings.py.
-You'll need an API key.
-You can obtain it here - http://api.themoviedb.org.
-Make sure that the user running the server has access to write to /cache/tmdb3.cache.
 You can generate SECRET_KEY using [Django Secret Key Generator](http://www.miniwebtool.com/django-secret-key-generator/).
 Insert your path to django admin static directory to STATICFILES_DIRS.
-It should be like something like '/usr/local/lib/python2.7/dist-packages/django/contrib/admin/static'
+It should be like something like '/usr/local/lib/python2.7/dist-packages/django/contrib/admin/static'.
     * DATABASES
     * SECRET_KEY
     * BASE_PATH